Hemiscorpius lepturus: Venom

 The venom of H. lepturus is highly cytotoxic and hemolytic, meaning it is especially destructive to living blood cells.
 A sting from H. lepturus will induce severe dermonecrotic scorpionism; effects of the sting include serious wounds, skin inflammation, internal hemorrhages, secondary renal failure, and blisters or ulcers.
-Some cases result in acute renal failure, which will occasionally result in Hemolytic Uremic Syndrome (HUS), resulting in hemolytic anemia and bloody diarrhea.
+Some cases result in acute renal failure, which will occasionally result in hemolytic–uremic syndrome (HUS), resulting in hemolytic anemia and bloody diarrhea.
 The healing process after a sting is slow and painful, and usually results in scars.

-Venoms with similar effects are found in spiders as well, and are only found in 3 genera: Cheiracanthium, Loxoscoles, and Sicarius.
+Venoms with similar effects are found in spiders as well, and are only found in three genera: Cheiracanthium, Loxoscoles, and Sicarius.
 The Loxoscoles genus contains the infamous brown recluse spider, Loxoscoles reclusa.
 This spider is known to have one of the most lethal bites due to its cytotoxic venom.
 Other Hemiscorpius species probably have venom with similar effects, but H. lepturus is the most common and most documented.

-Five neurotoxins have been discovered in the venom of H. lepturus.
-These toxins include OD1, Odk1, Hemicalcin, Hemitoxin, and Heminecrolysin.
+Five neurotoxins have been discovered in the venom of H. lepturus: OD1, Odk1, Hemicalcin, Hemitoxin, and Heminecrolysin.
 These toxins all contribute to the cytotoxic and hemolytic effects of this venom.
 Along with these toxins, this venom also contains lytic enzymes that break down ester bonds in cell membranes.

 General symptoms after being stung include dry mouth, thirst, dizziness, confusion, nausea, fever, vomiting, and convulsions.
 These symptoms gradually worsen, and are especially lethal in children.
-The only available treatment against the effects of this venom is administration of an available polyvalent anti-venom, which is an injection designed to combat the venom's effects.
-Recent studies on H. lepturus venom have shown that it has inhibitory effects on the growth and reproduction of Human Immunodeficiency Virus 1 (HIV-1).
+The only available treatment against the effects of this venom is administration of an available polyvalent anti-venom, an injection designed to combat the venom's effects.
+Recent studies on H. lepturus venom have shown that it has inhibitory effects on the growth and reproduction of human immunodeficiency virus 1 (HIV-1).
 Further research must be done before this venom is accepted as a possible treatment for HIV-1.

 Behavior

 One of H. lepturus only known behaviors is its shedding technique.
 This scorpion breaks through its exoskeleton by breaking it where the carapace meets the sides of the body.
 The chelicerae are then forced out of the old cuticle, and the scorpion contracts to force itself out of the exoskeleton.
-This process has been observed taking between 4 and 6 hours.
+This process has been observed taking between four and six hours.
 After shedding, the scorpion's body appears colorless on the abdomen, legs, chelicerae, pedipalps, and tail.
 The only dark spots are the eyes and at the very end of the tail.
 The scorpion's body is then soft for two to three days.
-During this time the scorpion's movement is slow and limited and it does not drive its telson to sting at prey because of the soft state of the body.
+During this time the scorpion's movement is slow and limited, and it does not drive its telson to sting at prey because of the soft state of the body.
 Melanization, or re-coloration of the body, takes between ten and thirty days, and the new cuticle formed is again a yellowish/brown color.